 Companies may also offer a one-time bonus as an incentive for employees or teams around a specific project or goal.
 For example, they may be planning a new division, initiative or relocation that will require a significant amount of time or commitment from the staff.
 These bonuses are also often structured with specific metrics and goals.

-According to the 2018 Robert Half Salary Guide, highly skilled professionals expect not just a base salary that’s in line with what other firms are offering but also a choice of benefits and incentives that are just as competitive.
+According to the latest Robert Half Salary Guide for Accounting and Finance, highly skilled professionals expect not just a base salary that’s in line with what other firms are offering but also a choice of benefits and incentives that are just as competitive.
 Many companies use bonuses as a recruiting and retention tool.
 If you don’t, you could be on the outside looking in when it comes to top performers.

 2. Recognize the benefit of bonuses